 Frequently Asked Questions

 Yes!
-Students admitted via the Summer Scholars Program are WKU students who will complete a summer transition program (known as the Summer Scholars Program) and earn at least a 2.00 cumulative GPA for the summer term in order to continue as a degree-seeking student at WKU.
+Students admitted via the Summer Scholars Program are WKU students who will complete a summer transition program (known as the Summer Scholars Program) and earn a grade of a "C" or higher in both summer courses in order to continue as a degree-seeking student at WKU.

 The Summer Scholars Program is a program designed to help students successfully transition into college by earning six hours of college credit prior to enrolling in the fall term.
 Also, as a program participant, you will be able to move into your fall residence hall over the summer.